dwave-training/python-prep/README.md

 # Python Prep

-The program ``python_prep.py`` is an exercise for students.
-It is a Python exercise designed to test some basic Python skills.
-Our training course includes Python programming and the student needs to be able to program in it.
+This set of exercises is to help review some of the basic Python skills required in our course.

 To run your program at the command line, type: